 Can hams who use pacemakers safely pursue Amateur Radio?
 Yes, they generally can, but this article outlines important safety precautions they must take.
 Hams with pacemakers should follow any and all advice provided to them by their physician and the pacemaker manufacturer.
 That is more specific than the general guidelines in the article.

 - Medtronic provides provides a patient letter with general rules, guidelines and field strengths for its products.
 Additional information, including safe use of radio equipment, is provided in a document entitled Radio Frequency Transmission.
+Additional information from Medtronic can be found at:

-- St. Jude Medical has witten an FAQ page: Can I use ham radio or a CB radio if I have a pacemaker?
-The answer to this FAQ is as follows: "yes.
+- At one time, St. Jude Medical also provided an FAQ page: Can I use ham radio or a CB radio if I have a pacemaker?
+The answer to this FAQ was as follows: "yes.
 The use of ham radio or CB radio should not damage or re program St. Jude Medical pacemakers.
 There is a remote possibility that the microphone or transmitter may cause a single-beat inhibition.
 We don't anticipate any interaction, but your physician or health care professional may elect to program the pacemaker to a less sensitive setting.
 If you notice interference, verify that the antenna is at least 3 feet away for portable units and 10 feet away for base stations.
 All of our currently manufactured pacemakers have feed through filters that are highly effective in the mega-Hertz frequency range.
 The effectiveness of this filtering provides an additional level of safety for people with St. Jude Medical pacemakers.
 Need additional information?
 Contact Cardiac Rhythm Management Technical Support "

 - The American Heart Association has a page on Pacemakers.
 It contains the following quote:"CB radios, electric drills, electric blankets, electric shavers, ham radios, heating pads, metal detectors, microwave ovens, TV transmitters and remote control TV changers, in general, have not been shown to damage pacemaker pulse generators, change pacing rates or totally inhibit pacemaker output."